Axekinn/wiki.axekin.com/content/en/post/Eden.md

 4. Close background applications
 5. Check CPU/GPU temperatures

-Final note: installing a mod to increase FPS will NOT increase your FPS.
-If a game is made to run at 30fps, but on your PC runs at 15-20fps (hello Pokémon Scarlet), adding a mod will do NOTHING.
-Get a better PC, and those who tell you I'm lying, I'm already laughing at their competence to talk nonsense
+Final note: Installing a mod to increase FPS will NOT increase your FPS.
+If a game is designed to run at 30fps, but on your PC it runs at 15-20fps (hello Pokémon Scarlet), adding a mod will do NOTHING.
+Get a better PC, and for those who say I'm lying, I laugh in advance at their ability to talk nonsense.
 ```

 #### Frequent crashes